ricky-davis/AstroLauncher/README.md

 # Disable the Launcher console popup window.
 HideLauncherConsoleWindow = False

 # Specifies how often the launcher will check for players joining/leaving
 ServerStatusFrequency = 2

 # Specifies how often the launcher will check for server registration status
 PlayfabAPIFrequency = 2

+# How many times to allow Playfab to fail before restarting the server
+HeartBeatFailRestartServer = 8

 # Disable Backup Retention
 DisableBackupRetention = False